ovothomas/Npuzzle/README.md

 ImageSelection:
 After the user chooses its desired difficulty, the button will trigger it to go the next view.
-This will view the different kinds of pictures already in the app but also there will be a button which will allow you to add your own pcitures directly form your phone
+This will view the different kinds of pictures already in the app but also there will be a button which will allow you to add your own pcitures directly from your phone.

 - ListView: Will display a scrollable list of pictures which the user can choose from to continue the game
 - Implement some scrollable list of pictures